eltaline/bolt/README.md

 Extended BigBoltDB
 -------

-Extended BigboltDB is a fork of BigBoltDB that supports database compaction and thus can store big values (over 1MB) and support limit and range functions.
+Extended BigBoltDB is a fork of BigBoltDB that supports database compaction and thus can store big values (over 1MB) and support limit and range functions.